labzero/bootleg_phoenix/README.md

 ### `phoenix_digest`

-This task makes sure your NPM dependencies are up-to-date and `brunch` is available, then does a `mix phoenix.digest` after the Bootleg `compile` task completes.
+This task makes sure your NPM dependencies are up-to-date and `npm` can build your assets, then does a `mix phoenix.digest` after the Bootleg `compile` task completes.

 ## Contributing